What are the benefits of Universal Basic Income?

 Fighting technological unemployment

 With advanced technology taking over more and more blue and white collar jobs, UBI would act as a sort of security net for the millions of people who will be left jobless by the tech revolution.
 Research shows that the longer you are unemployed, the longer it takes to find employment.
 If the jobless had a small source of income to help them back on their feet, they could find new jobs and start contributing to the economy sooner.

 Those who suffer domestic abuse, mainly women, become trapped in violent situations because they don’t have the means to leave them.
-UBI would make leaving an abusive partner easy, and would unleash the potential of countless people trapped by domestic violence.
+UBI would make leaving an abusive partner easier from a financial point of view, at least, and would unleash the working potential of countless people who are constrained - professionally, physically and emotionally - by domestic violence.

 Supporting unpaid care workers

-Those with ill or differently abled relatives are often forced to quit their jobs and look after them full-time.
-UBI would allow care-workers to support themselves, encouraging care work and taking pressure off public services that provide care to the sick and elderly.
+Those with ill or differently abled relatives are often forced to quit their jobs to care for them full-time.
+UBI would allow care-workers to support themselves, encouraging care work within the home and relieving pressure on public services that provide care to the sick and elderly.

 Expanding the middle class